 Site notices have been displayed and the occupiers of nearby properties have been consulted.
 One representation has been received supporting the proposal, stating that the land has been a derelict eyesore for too long and the new buildings will be an asset to the area.
-Sixty four representations, as well as an online petition of 370 names have been received, objecting to the proposal, as summarised below:
+Sixty four representations, a letter of objection from Castlefield Forum supported by 137 people, and an online petition of 374 names have been received, objecting to the proposal as summarised below: